Atari BASIC

-Atari BASIC is an interpreter for the BASIC programming language that shipped with the Atari 8-bit family of 6502-based home computers.
+Atari BASIC is an interpreter for the BASIC programming language that shipped with Atari 8-bit computers.
 Unlike most American BASICs of the home computer era, Atari BASIC is not a derivative of Microsoft BASIC and differs in significant ways.
-It includes keywords for Atari-specific features and lacks support for string arrays, for example.
+It includes keywords for Atari-specific features and lacks support for string arrays.

 The language was distributed as an 8 KB ROM cartridge for use with the 1979 Atari 400 and 800 computers.
 Starting with the 600XL and 800XL in 1983, BASIC is built into the system.
+There are three versions of the software: the original cartridge-based "A", the built-in "B" for the 600XL/800XL, and the final "C" version in late-model XLs and the XE series.
+They only differ in terms of stability, with revision "C" fixing the bugs of the previous two.

 Despite the Atari 8-bit computers running at a higher speed than most of its contemporaries, several technical decisions placed Atari BASIC near the bottom in performance benchmarks.
-The original authors addressed most of these issues in a series of improved versions: BASIC A+ (1981), BASIC XL (1983), and BASIC XE (1985).
-A host of third-party interpreters and compilers like Turbo-Basic XL also appeared.